mofasseldotcom/useful-linux-commands/README.md

 	sudo gedit /etc/NetworkManager/system-connections/wifi-hotspot

-	Just change type=infrastructure to "type = ap" and save Now you are ready to go.
+	Just change type=infrastructure to "mode = ap" and save Now you are ready to go.

 ## To update, upgrade and dist upgrade